EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

 ### State

-Liquid Ajax Cart keeps the information of a user's cart and current Ajax requests statuses in a Javascript object.
+State — Javascript object where Liquid Ajax Cart keeps the information of a user's cart and current Ajax requests statuses.

 The state of an empty cart looks like this:
 ```json